Nobel Prize-winning anti-apartheid hero Desmond Tutu dies aged 90 | Politics

 In 2013, he declared his support for gay rights, saying he would never "worship a God who is homophobic".
 Tributes https://www.reuters.com/world/africa/reaction-death-south-africas-desmond-tutu-2021-12-26 poured in from around the world for the man fondly known as "The Arch".

 "We are better because he was here," Bernice King, daughter of Martin Luther King, said.
-Palestine Liberation Organisation official Wasel Abu Youssef said Tutu was "one of the biggest supporters" of the Palestinian cause.
 In a letter to Tutu's daughter Reverend Mpho Tutu, Tibet's spiritual leader the Dalai Lama said the world had "lost a great man, who lived a truly meaningful life".

 Tutu and his long-time friend Mandela lived for a time on the same street in the South African township of Soweto, making Vilakazi Street the only one in the world to host two Nobel Peace Prize winners.
 "His most characteristic quality is his readiness to take unpopular positions without fear," Mandela once said of Tutu.
 "Such independence of mind is vital to a thriving democracy."

 At a Boxing Day service at St George’s, the Very Reverend Michael Weeder paid homage to Tutu from the Archbishop's former pulpit, saying it was “once the celebrated point of command” before asking the handful of parishioners present to bow their heads in a moment of silence.
-(Additional reporting by Wendell Roelf; Writing by James Macharia Chege; Editing by Robert Birsel, Kirsten Donovan)
+(Additional reporting by Wendell Roelf and Olivia Kumwenda-Mtambo; Writing by James Macharia Chege; Editing by Robert Birsel, Kirsten Donovan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)